Overview of Queues and Servers in Discrete-Event Simulation

 An everyday example of a server is a person (such as a bank teller or a retail cashier) with whom you perform a transaction with a projected duration.
 For more information, see Model Basic Queuing Systems.

 The service time for each entity is computed when it arrives.
 If, however, the next block does not accept the arrival of an entity that has completed its service, the server is forced to hold the entity longer.

 The distinguishing features of a server include:

 The number of entities it can serve simultaneously, which could be finite or infinite

 The characteristics of, or the method of computing, the service times of arriving entities.

-Whether the server permits certain arriving entities to preempt entities that are already stored in the server.
+Whether the server permits arriving entities to preempt entities that are already stored in the server.
 For more information, see Task Preemption in a Multitasking Processor.

 In the absence of preemption, a finite-capacity server does not accept new arrivals when it is already full.
 You can place a queue before each finite-capacity server to establish a place for entities to stay while they are waiting for the server to accept them.
 Otherwise, the waiting entities might be stored in various different locations in the model and the situation might be more difficult for you to predict or analyze.